How I Built Procedural Tracks and Vertical Loops in Godot

 Now I realize this doesn’t look like much with very little context, but this is what hours of work looks like.

-At first I was going to model individual track pieces but I decided to go with another solution after playing the F-Zero X Expansion for the N64DD (the track creator specifically!).
+At first I was going to model individual track pieces but I decided to go with another solution after playing the F-Zero X Expansion for the N64DD (the track creator specifically).
 I really liked how quickly you were able to lay down a track using points on a grid so I (mistakenly) thought this would be a fun way to approach custom track creation.

 Drawing the Path: Splines